-The Board fixes the wages and hours of work and may limit the number of "improvers" to be employed (usually by prescribing so many to each journeyman employed).
+The Board fixes the wages and hours of work and must limit the number of "apprentices or improvers" to be employed (usually by prescribing so many to each journeyman employed).
+Power is now given to fix travelling allowances, also the hours and rates for different shifts.
 The Board fixes the wages of apprentices and improvers according to age, sex, and experience, and may fix a graduated scale of rates calculated on the same basis.
-Apprentices bound for less than three years are improvers, unless the Minister sanctions the shorter period of apprenticeship on account of previous experience in the trade.
+Apprentices bound for less than three years are improvers, unless the Minister sanctions the shorter period of apprenticeship on account of previous experience in the trade, and the Board has power to prescribe the form of indenture to be used in any particular trade.
 The Minister may sanction the employment of an improver over twenty-one years of age at a rate proportionate to his experience.
+Improvers must be provided with, and must produce to an employer, when seeking work, a certificate shewthe duration and nature of their employment.
 Outworkers in the clothing trade must be paid piece rates.
 Manufacturers may, by leave of the Board, fix their own piece rates, if calculated upon the average wages of time workers as fixed by the Board.
+Casual labour has been defined by the Act of 1914, so as to mean work or labour for not more than half the maximum number of hours fixed by the Board for the work in question.